sir-geronimo/sir-geronimo/README.md

 ## 🎯 My Goals
 - Keep contributing to open-source projects.
-- Continue improving performance and reliability in backend services.
+- Creating scalable and performant cloud services – without breaking the bank.
 - Mentor and support fellow developers on their coding journey.

 ## 🌱 What I'm Working On
-- **Go Projects**: Focusing on building scalable applications with Go, using the standard library, uber-fx and background jobs.
+- **Go Projects**: Focusing on building scalable applications with Go, mainly using the standard library.
-- **Testing**: Creating reliable unit and integration tests for Go and Node.js projects.
-- **SQL Databases**: Optimizing queries and improving database performance.
+- **Graphics Programming**: Learning how to interact with the GPU to harness the power of 3D rendering and parallel programming.

 ## 🌟 What I Care About
 - Clean, maintainable code with a focus on readability and performance.